RawrbearHS/hsapi_wiki/wiki/02-spec/_todo.md

 `playerVersion`
 Document all valid player versions.
 Elaborate on the different features/changelog of each player version.

+# Block

+`block_class`
+Are there any specific examples that are missing here?

 # Version History

 - How do older v<=24 players work on the web player?